Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: Optimal Status Updating when is large

 \subsection{Status Update with Infinite Battery}

 When the battery size is infinite, no energy overflow will happen.
 Thus, the maximum achievable long-term average status update rate is one update per unit time.
-If we drop the energy causality constraint, and replace it with this long-term average status update rate constraint, we obtain a lower bound on the long-term average AoI as follows: \begin{Lemma} The long-term average AoI is lower bounded by 1/2. \end{Lemma} This lower bound corresponds to a uniform status update policy which updates once per unit time.
+If we drop the energy causality constraint, and replace it with this long-term average status update rate constraint, we obtain a lower bound on the long-term average AoI, \tcb{which is 1/2.} This lower bound corresponds to a uniform status update policy which updates once per unit time.
 However, it may become infeasible when the energy causality constraint is imposed.
 Thus, we propose the following policy to ensure the status update policy is always feasible.

 \begin{Definition}[Best-effort Uniform Status Update Policy] The sensor is scheduled to update the status at $s_n=n$, $n=1,2,\ldots$.
 The sensor performs the task at $s_n$ if $E(s^-_n)\geq 1$; Otherwise, the sensor keeps silent until the next scheduled status update epoch. \end{Definition}